-In this article, we will see how to count consecutive rows in SQL.
+In this article, we will see how to count consecutive rows in SQL with practical examples.
 This is one of the most important and commonly used real-time SQL concepts.

 At the end of this article, I have provided the video tutorial for your better understanding.
 So make sure to watch that video as well.